discoproject/disco/doc/py/disco.rst

 The :mod:`disco` module provides a high-level interface for running Disco jobs.

-This module also contains a number of generic functions that can be used in jobs, as well as utility functions and objects that help in specifying jobs and retrieving their results.
+This module also contains a number of generic functions that can be used in jobs, as well as utility functions and objects that help specifying jobs and retrieving their results.

 For a lower-level interface for Disco's Web API, see :mod:`discoapi`.

 A new job is started with the :func:`disco.job` function.
-It takes all information needed to run a job and posts the job request to a Disco master.
+The function is provided with all information needed to run a job, which it packages and sends to the master.
 In the default case, it blocks to wait for the results.
-The results are not fetched automatically to the calling host, but they can be explicitely retrieved with :func:`disco.result_iterator`.
+Once the job has finished, it returns a list of URLs to the result files, which can be retrieved with :func:`disco.result_iterator`.

 A Disco job may contain several user-defined functions, as specified below.
 When writing custom functions, take into account the following